josenymad/capitals-quiz-front-end/README.md

 - If the guess is incorrect, the correct capital city is displayed.
 - Users can play again by clicking the “Play Again” button, which fetches a new country and options.
 - In case of an error (e.g., network issues), an error message will be displayed along with a “Retry” button.

-## API Integration

-The frontend communicates with the Laravel backend through the following endpoint:

-- **GET** `/quiz`: Fetches quiz data, including a random country and an array of options for the capital city.

-Ensure that the backend is running on [http://localhost:8000](http://localhost:8000), you can find the repository [here](https://github.com/josenymad/capital-quiz-backend).

 ## Error Handling